 Dental Implant Surgery Walnut Creek, CA

 With precise planning, skill, and our in office technology, the surgical procedure for placing your dental implant is easier than you can imagine.
 For most patients, the start to end time to place your implant is under an hour, even when having multiple implants placed.Following the Dental Implant Procedure most patients resume their regular tasks within one to two days.
-Our prosthodontists, at Dental Implant Center at Walnut Creek, Dr. Keith and Dr. Gibbs, are happy to schedule a consultation.
+Our prosthodontists, at the Dental Implant Center at Walnut Creek, Dr. Keith and Dr. Gibbs, are happy to schedule a consultation.
 We believe that you will be surprised and that the impact will be huge.

 What Is the Implant Placement Process?Before we can place your tooth implant, you need to have an evaluation.
 During your evaluation we will determine your physical health, which may or may not effect the procedure, the status of your soft tissue inside your mouth, and the levels of bone available for placement.